-His work covers a broad spectrum of repertoire, from the Sarod Player Amjad Ali Khan to Sir Paul McCartney, but a great deal of his work has been in the area of historically informed performance and he has enjoyed long collaborations with many renowned ensembles including The Dunedin Consort, The Tallis Scholars and Phantasm.
+Philip Hobbs is Chief Producer for Linn Records Ltd. He has worked as a recording engineer and producer for more than 30 years.
+He has recorded many of the world’s leading artists and ensembles, from Jon Lord and Sir Paul McCartney to Richard Rodney Bennet and Kenny Barron, but a great deal of his work has been in the area of historically informed performance, and he has enjoyed long collaborations with many renowned ensembles including The Dunedin Consort, The Tallis Scholars and Phantasm.

 His recent projects include Handel’s La Resurrezione with The English Concert under Harry Bicket, Bach Cantatas BWV 32,82 & 106 with John Butt and the Dunedin Consort and Das Wohltemperierte Klavier book II with Trevor Pinnock.

 In 2020 he was appointed Visiting Professor of Recording at the Royal Academy of Music.

 Violinist Catherine Mackintosh has been one of the most important artists during the era of early music revival.